Advanced Bedside Monitoring in ARF*

 - Lots of opportunities to interact and share experiences among participants and with the team of international experts that will be facilitating the master class

-- An application has been made to the UEMS EACCME® for CME accreditation of this event
+- An application will be made to the UEMS EACCME® for CME accreditation of this event

 - To review the respiratory mechanics & understand the patient-ventilator interaction